 - Health and Wellbeing

 - About the WHS&W Unit

 - Contact us

 WSU COVID-Safe Plan and COVID-19 Information

-Reducing the risk of infection due to communicable diseases
+Reducing the risk of infection due to COVID-19

 The health, safety and wellbeing of our students and staff is our priority.
-It is important to take necessary precautions to protect our community from the spread of communicable diseases.
+It is important to take necessary precautions to protect our community from the spread of COVID-19.

 For further information on recommended hygiene practices please click here

 Staying Up to Date with Official Information